WRF Physics¶

 cu_physics=6

-(U. of Hawaii version); Mass-flux type scheme with CAPE-removal time scale, shallow component and momentum transport.
+(U. of Hawaii version); Mass-flux scheme with a CAPE-removal time scale, shallow component, and momentum transport.

 Tiedtke, 1989